Lexogen-Tools/idemuxcpp/README.md

 4. In contrast to i7/i5 indices, i1 indices can be used for a subset of samples in the csv file.
 5. Absence of a barcode needs to be indicated by an empty field (no value between comas ``,,``).
-6. If your i5 has been sequenced as reverse complement, *do not* enter the reverse complement sequences in the sample sheet.
-Use the ``--i5-rc`` option!
+6. If your i5 has been sequenced as reverse complement, enter the reverse complement sequences in the sample sheet and use the ``--i5-rc`` option!

 See [below](#sample-sheet-examples). for more showcases of sample/barcode combinations that are *allowed* or